GradientSpaces/Rectified-Point-Flow/dataset_process/README.md

   ```xml
   <dataset_name>/<object_name>/<fragmentation_name>
   ```
-- We **stronly recommend** using HDF5 for training due to efficiency in multi-process reading and reduced file count in the storage.
+- We **strongly recommend** using HDF5 for training due to efficiency in multi-process reading and reduced file count in the storage.

 ## Format Conversion